Nale Boniface

-Nale Boniface (born 1993) is a Tanzanian beauty pageant titleholder who was crowned Miss Earth Tanzania 2014.
+Nale Boniface (born 1993) is a Tanzanian model and beauty pageant titleholder who was crowned Miss Earth Tanzania 2014.
 She represented her country at the Miss Earth 2014 and replaced winner Carolyne Bernard to compete at the Miss Universe 2014 in Doral, Florida.

-Education

-Boniface was a student of medical science at Muhimbili University of Health and Allied Sciences and volunteered as an empowerment activist in Tanzania.
+Pageantry

 Miss Universe Tanzania 2014

-On October 31, 2014 Boniface placed 1st Runner-up at Miss Universe Tanzania 2014 and was automatically awarded Miss Earth Tanzania 2014.
+On October 31, 2014, Boniface placed 1st Runner-up at Miss Universe Tanzania 2014 and was automatically awarded Miss Earth Tanzania 2014.

 Miss Earth 2014

 Boniface represented Tanzania at Miss Earth 2014 in Quezon City, Philippines on November 28, 2014.

 Miss Universe 2014

-On December 24, 2014 the grand winner of Miss Universe Carolyne Bernard withdrew from the Miss Universe 2014 pageant after an accident fractured her feet, preventing her from wearing high heels.
+On December 24, 2014, the grand winner of Miss Universe Carolyne Bernard withdrew from the Miss Universe 2014 pageant after an accident fractured her feet, preventing her from wearing high heels.
 Nale competed at Miss Universe 2014 final event.